Deltares/hydromt/docs/dev/architecture/conventions.rst

 The HydroMT :ref:`Model class <model_api>` defines the structure and behavior of models within the framework.
 To implement HydroMT for a specific model kernel or software, create a subclass named ``<Name>Model`` (e.g., ``SfincsModel`` for SFINCS) with model-specific readers, writers, and setup methods.

-- :ref:`Model components </guides/advanced_user/model_components.rst>` are data attributes that together define a model instance.
+- :ref:`Model components <model_components>` are data attributes that together define a model instance.
   Each component represents a specific aspect of the model and is parsed into a Python data object with predefined specifications.
   For example, the ``grid`` component represents static regular grids of a model as an :py:class:`xarray.Dataset`.